-Moisture not only degrades the goods, but it also serves as a new home for mold and fungi.
+Moisture not only degrades the goods but also serves as a new home for mold and fungi.

 Humidity must be considered when preventing dampness.
-Humidity is just as deadly as being exposed to a large amount of water due to a leak or rain.
+Humidity is just as deadly as exposure to a large amount of water due to a leak or rain.

 If you opt to store your wood pellets in a damp environment, such as a basement, consider installing a dehumidifier to keep the air as dry as possible.